 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-One can also measure their waist to get an idea of the amount of excess fat that is stored around the organs.
-Men should have a waist less than 40 cm and women should have a waist less than 35cm.
-Having a BMI over 30 or a waist large than 40 if a man or 35 if a women is unhealthy and can increase a persons chance for heart disease and diabetes.
+You can also measure your waist to get an idea of how much extra fat is stored around your organs.
+Men should have a waist - or pant size - less than 40 inches and women should have a waist less than 35 inches.

-Maintaining a healthy weight is one of the most difficult health challenges faced by Americans today.
-In fact, among Americans the rates of obesity, particularly children, have never been higher.
-Obesity may lead to such problems as type 2 diabetes, hypertension, heart disease, high cholesterol and cancer.
+Keeping a healthy weight is one of the most difficult health challenges faced by Americans today.
+In fact, among Americans the rates of obesity and overweight, particularly in children, have never been higher.

-The key to successfully losing excess weight is through small steps.
-Remember that overweight/obesity developed over a long time and thus will take time to take off.
-Some helpful things that one can do are:
+The most successful way to lose weight is by making small steps.
+Remember that overweight and obesity developed over a long time.
+Taking off those extra pounds will take time.
+Some helpful things you can do are:

-Exercise is one very important strategy to losing and maintaining weight that most women but especially African American women do not engage in regularly.
-Some reasons for not exercising are: it's expensive and complicated, it's hard to find the time, haircare issues, or I feel tired when I come home.
+Exercise is a very important way to lose weight and keep it off.
+Unfortunately, most women - but especially African American women- do not exercise regularly.
+Some reasons for not exercising are:

-There are numerous sources for recipes of soul foods that are healthy.
-Listed below are a few to get you started:
+There are numerous sources for healthy recipes, even "soul food".
+Listed below are just a few to get you started: